Tagirijus/ledger-parse/README.md

 Simple: teh native ledger module which comes with the ledger-cli programm gets all the ledger journal trasactions as `postings`.
 A posting can have the connected transaction payee etc. ... but it does not really parse the transactions.
 I wanted a parser which is closer to the journal like you are probably write: a list of transactions.

+IMPORTANT: This module is NOT for calculating like ledger is (at least not YET).

 # Example

 If you would like to sort a non-sorted ledger-journal, you could use this script like this: